Toward a Shared Goal: Uniting Researchers, Providers, and Community to Promote a Better Understanding of MAPs

 Practitioners can receive 11.25 CEUs through the Maryland Board of Social Work Examiners.
 If you’re outside of Maryland, check whether your professional licensing board accepts them.

 *The conference will be held at a conveniently located venue in a scenic and historic city in the American Southwest.
-A limited number of rooms will be available for lodging at the conference venue ($149/night plus tax, reservation deadline: May 22, 2026).
+A limited number of rooms will be available for lodging at the conference venue (reservation deadline: May 22, 2026).
 Exact location and reservation information will be provided to attendees after their registration is approved.
 Click here if you need more specific location information sooner.

 Read what others have said about the impact of our past conferences.